The 2023 Marine Litter Capital Grants Scheme is now closed for applications.

 - Improve the quality of their local environment by changing behaviour through creative concepts to reduce the incidence of littering.

-- Your organisation is likely to be involved in managing and/or owning free to access public open space, or if not, you will have a clearly defined role in managing the local environmental quality of such space and this will be formally agreed with the landowners (note: for the purposes of this grant, school’s grounds are considered as public open space).
+- Your organisation is likely to be involved in managing and/or owning free-to-access public open space, or if not, you will have a clearly defined role in managing the local environmental quality of such space and this will be formally agreed with the landowners.
+Please note: for the purposes of this grant, school grounds are considered as public open space.

-- Your project must be located on free to access public open space, or you must show how it is applicable to free to access public open space.
+- Your project must be located on a free-to-access public open space, or you must show how it is applicable to free-to-access public open space.

 - You must clearly demonstrate how the project will decrease the amount of litter and plastic entering the marine environment.